 - Increased levels of cholesterol and triglycerides can put you at a higher risk of developing heart disease, or having a heart attack or stroke

-- Increased glucose and insulin levels greatly increase the chance of developing diabetes, a disease that can cause vision and kidney problems and may be life threatening
+- Increased blood sugar and insulin levels greatly increase the chance of developing diabetes, a disease that can cause vision and kidney problems and may be life threatening

 - Increased lactic acid can lead to a rare but dangerous condition called lactic acidosis.
 Symptoms include nausea, vomiting, or stomach pain; feeling very weak and tired; and shortness of breath.

 It is important that you and your health care provider make sure you get regular lab tests to check for metabolic complications.
 Call your health care provider right away if you are experiencing symptoms of lactic acidosis.

 Scientists have many theories about what causes lipodystrophy and research in this area is ongoing.
 However, the exact causes of lipodystrophy are still unknown.
 There may be different causes for different symptoms.
 It is important to know that newer HIV drugs are far less likely to cause lipodystrophy.
 The different types of lipodystrophy listed below are mostly linked to older HIV drugs that are rarely used today.

 - Fat loss: Research shows that certain HIV drugs from the nucleoside reverse transcriptase inhibitor (NRTI) class are the main cause of fat loss.
 These drugs are Retrovir (zidovudine, AZT or ZDV) and Zerit (stavudine, d4T).

 - Fat gain: It is less clear what causes fat gain.
 Taking protease inhibitors (PIs), another class of HIV drug, may increase the risk of fat accumulation.
 Another theory is that insulin resistance and increased lipid levels play a role in fat gain.
 Insulin resistance occurs when your body does not respond to normal amounts of insulin and produces more insulin to try to get your body to respond.
 The higher levels of insulin may increase the build-up of fat.

-- Increased lipids: Some of the PIs are believed to increase lipid levels, especially the first available, older PIs, such as Crixivan (indinavir or IDV) and Kaletra (lopinavir/ritonavir or LPV/RTV)
+- Increased lipids: Some of the PIs are believed to increase lipid levels, especially the first available, older PIs, such as Crixivan (indinavir) and Kaletra (lopinavir plus ritonavir)